ElleNaazB/Project-1/README.md

 msft = yf.Ticker("MSFT")
 print(msft.info)
 ```
+## Methods used for Exploratory Data Analysis
+The project uses a decade's worth of data, spanning from 2013 to 2023, to conduct a thorough Exploratory Data Analysis (EDA).
+This comprehensive approach allows us to understand the dataset, aiming to uncover underlying patterns, trends, and anomalies within the stock performances of our subjects.

+### Moving Averages and Correlation Matrix
+Moving averages with rolling windows of 50 and 200 days has been used to assess the underlying trends in stock prices.
+This approach is used to smooth out short-term fluctuations and highlight longer-term movements, facilitating a clearer understanding of directional momentum within the market.
+Investigated the potential correlations between the opening prices of these companies, we constructed a correlation matrix.
+This matrix is used to quantitatively measures the degree to which the stock prices of these entities move in relation to one another, providing insights into potential co-movements or divergences in their stock price behaviors.
 ## Analysis
 ### Volatility:
 The findings indicated that Nvidia (NVDA) has the highest volatility among the five stocks.
 Its stock price has been the most prone to large swings.
 This suggests that Nvidia's stock has been the most unpredictable and may be considered the riskiest investment of the five .